-Micrometeoroid impacts on solar arrays can lead to arcing if the spacecraft is at an elevated potential.
-Therefore, hypervelocity testing of the solar array is necessary.
+Micrometeoroid impacts on solar arrays can lead to arcing if the spacecraft is at an elevated potential therefore, hypervelocity testing of the solar array is necessary.
 A concentrator solar cell module supplied by ENTECH, Inc was tested at Auburn University's Hypervelocity Impact Facility.
 The module consisted of a string of concentrator multijunction solar cells in series completely covered with cover glass.
 The overhang extended well beyond the cell boundaries and was also filled with silicone providing a sealed environment.
 The background plasma was provided by a Tesla coil and confirmed by a Langmuir probe.
-The plasma more closely resembled LEO than GEO however; arcing thresholds are lower in LEO than GEO allowing the correlation that if samples survive LEO without arcing they will likely survive GEO.
 Maximum particle velocities between 9.4 and 11.6 km/sec were achieved.
 The sample was biased at -400V and -438V in the first tests.
 The voltage was increased to over -1000V in the third test with a voltage differential between the strings of 60V.
-The test sample in the last test is shown in figure

-9 with the location of that one small arc noted by the circle.4 This arc occurred through a penetration in the Kapton tape over one of the electrical leads leaving the sample.
+The test sample in the last test is shown in figure 9 with the location of that one small arc noted by the circle.
 Figure 10 shows the magnified view of the sample after the shot.